jekpo/java-practice/DRIVER.md

     public static void main(String[] args) {

+        // A variable that stores the full name
         String fullName = "June Ekpo";

-        String message = "My Name is " + fullName;
+        // A variable that stores the message.
+Here we concatenate the one string with another string String message = "My Name is " + fullName;

-        System.out.println(message);
+        // Prints out a message to the console System.out.println(message);

     }